skillrepos/codeium-basics/labs.md

 ![conversations icon](./images/codeium-43.png?raw=true "conversations icon")

 9. Next, let's generate some doc for this code.
 Click on the *Generate Docstring* link in the Codelens section.
+(If you don't see a *Generate Docstring* link, you can just click on the *Refactor* menu item and type in "Generate Docstring".)

 ![generate docstring](./images/codeium-44.png?raw=true "generate docstring")